LPDI-EPFL/masif_seed/README.md

 cd bclxl
 ```

-Finally, run the script to match Bclxl to all precomputed peptides:
+Finally, run the script to match Bcl-xL to all precomputed peptides:

 ```
 ./run.sh 4QVF_A